July 16: During a meeting with government officials, Korolev and Glushko pitch the idea of developing a super-heavy rocket.

 Jan.
 31: Explorer-1, the first US satellite reaches orbit.

 Aug.
-17: The Thor-Able rocket, carrying US Air Force's Pioneer lunar probe, explodes 77 seconds after launch.
+17: A Thor-Able rocket, carrying US Air Force's Pioneer lunar probe, explodes 77 seconds after launch.

 Oct.
-1: The US Congress approved the creation of NASA.
+1: The US Congress approves the creation of NASA (to succeed NACA).

 Oct.
-11-12: The Thor-Able rocket failed to deliver Pioneer-1 probe to the lunar orbit.
+11-12: A Thor-Able rocket failes to deliver the Pioneer-1 probe into the lunar orbit.

 Nov.
-8: The Thor-Able rocket failed to deliver Pioneer-2 probe toward the Moon.
+8: The Thor-Able rocket failes to deliver Pioneer-2 probe toward the Moon.

 Dec.
-6-7: The Juno-2 rocket failed to deliver Pioneer-3 probe toward the Moon.
+6-7: The Juno-2 rocket failes to deliver Pioneer-3 probe toward the Moon.

-June 18: Launch of E-1A lunar impact mission failed at T+152 seconds due to flight control problem.
+June 18: Launch of the E-1A lunar impact mission fails at T+152 seconds due to flight control problem.

 Sept.
-12: The Luna-2, the first man-made object to reach the Moon is launched.
+12: The USSR launches the Luna-2 probe, the first man-made object to impact the Moon.

 Sept.
-14: The Luna-2 successfully impacts the lunar surface.
+14: Luna-2 successfully impacts the lunar surface.

 Oct.
-4: The Luna-3, the first man-made object to photograph far side of the Moon is launched.
+4: Luna-3, the first man-made object to photograph far side of the Moon, launches.

 Oct.
 7: The USSR obtains first photos of the Moon's far side.